google/mozc-devices/mozc-mageru/README.md

 ## Sensor calibration

 1. Open Serial Monitor.
+2. Send '!' once to disable key output.
-2. (the home position, which decides when to commit a character) Bend the sensor slightly and send '0'.
+3. (the home position, which decides when to commit a character) Bend the sensor slightly and send '0'.
 Make sure the LED turns off when the spoon is not bent by external force.
-3. (the position for the first letter)
+4. (the position for the first letter)
    Bend the sensor slightly a bit more and send '1'.
-4. (the position for the last letter)
+5. (the position for the last letter)
    Bend the sensor to the end and send '2'.
-5. Send 'w' to save the configuration to EEPROM.
+6. Send 'w' to save the configuration to EEPROM.
+7. Send '!' again to enable key output, or reset the device.

 # Wireless Version